ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ### Finishing steps and deploying your code

-Digital Oceans redirects you to a new set of steps.
+DigitalOcean redirects you to a new set of steps.
 Follow the remaining instructions carefully:

 1. Choose your region - I chose New York.
 2. Pick the proper branch you want to deploy from (default is "main").